A post office called Rock Creek was established on March 3, 1856.

-In 1865, when the Butterfield Overland Despatch stagecoach left Atchison, Kansas, making its way to Denver, Colorado, on the 592 miles long Smoky Hill Trail, Louisville was a stagecoach stop.
+In 1865, when the Butterfield Overland Despatch stagecoach left Atchison, Kansas, making its way to Denver, Colorado, on the 592-mile-long Smoky Hill Trail, Louisville was a stagecoach stop.
 It remained a stagecoach stop until the Kansas Pacific Railroad was also pushing towards Denver, and by 1870, the stage line was no longer needed.

-On March 14, 1866, the Louisville Bridge and Ferry Company was chartered that proposed to operate a bridge and ferry over the Kansas River.
-Louisville, three miles due north of Wamego, and approximately four miles from the Kansas River, also had a ferry.
+On March 14, 1866, the Louisville Bridge and Ferry Company was chartered and proposed to operate a bridge and ferry over the Kansas River.
+Louisville, three miles due north of Wamego and approximately four miles from the Kansas River, also had a ferry.

 On July 17, 1867, A. Sellers started the Pottawatomie Gazette newspaper at Louisville, the first one in the county.
 In February 1868, Patrick McCloskey bought a half interest in it, and on July 5, 1869, he obtained the other half from Mr. Sellers.
-In 1870 it became the Kansas Reporter.
-In the following years, it changed hands several times before moving to Wamego in 1881.
+In 1870, it became the Kansas Reporter.
+It changed hands several times in the following years before moving to Wamego in 1881.

 On July 19, 1867, the town’s name was changed to Louisville in honor of Robert Wilson’s son, Louis, and for Louis Vieux, a successful businessman in the area.

 In 1871, work was started on a bridge built by the two townships embracing Louisville and Wamego.
 The bridge was completed the following year.
 At that time, the ferries were discontinued.